<

 subsequent

-ambush and destruction of General Braddock's forces at the forks of the
+ambush and destruction of General Braddock's forces at the fork of the

-Allegheny and Monongahela posed a dire threat to the entire route
+Allegheny now posed a dire threat to the entire route

 along which

-her down the Ohio River, but she at last made her
+her down the Ohio River, Mrs. Ingles gave

 famous

-an attempt to shield the colonists, Colonel Washington
+an attempt to enforce British policy and to shield the colonists,

 founded a "chain